 How your heart works

 Your heart has a right side and a left side, separated by a wall.
 Each side has a small collecting chamber (atrium), which leads into a large pumping chamber (ventricle).
 There are four chambers – the left atrium and right atrium (upper chambers), and the left ventricle and right ventricle (lower chambers).

 Normally, the upper chambers of your heart (the atria) contract (squeeze) first and push blood into the lower chambers (the ventricles).
-The ventricles then contract – the right ventricle pumping blood to your lungs and the left ventricle pumping blood to the rest of your body.
+The ventricles then contract – the right ventricle pumping blood to your lungs (to become oxygenated) and the left ventricle pumping blood to the rest of your body.

-In a healthy heart, heartbeats are set off by tiny electrical signals that come from your heart’s natural ‘pacemaker’ – a small area of your heart called the sinus node located in the top of the right atrium.
+In a healthy heart, heartbeats are set off by tiny electrical signals that come from your heart’s natural ‘pacemaker’ (controls how many times your heart beats over a minute, 60–100bpm) – a small area of your heart called the sinus node, located in the top of the right atrium.
 These signals travel rapidly throughout the atria to make sure that all the heart’s muscle fibres contract at the same time, pushing blood into the ventricles.

 These same electrical signals are passed on to the ventricles via the atrioventricular (AV) node and cause the ventricles to contract a short time later, after they have been filled with blood from the atria.
 This normal heart rhythm is called the sinus rhythm, because it is controlled by the sinus node.

 Palpitations are a sensation or awareness of your heart beating.
 They may feel like your heart is racing, thumping or skipping beats.
 Almost everyone has had palpitations at some time in their life.
 They are usually associated with an abnormal heart rhythm (arrhythmia).